-You can expect inspiring interventions and open dialogues across roles and regions, generating collective visions and practical strategies for the policies and infrastructures that can sustain dance in the years ahead.
+The event featured inspiring interventions and open dialogues across roles and regions, generating collective visions and practical strategies for the policies and infrastructures that can sustain dance in the years ahead.

-EDN's 2025 online conference takes place as the EU shapes its new Culture Compass policy framework and negotiates the next EU budget (2028-2034) — a decisive moment for the future of cultural funding in Europe.
+EDN's 2025 online conference took place as the EU shapes its new Culture Compass policy framework and negotiates the next EU budget (2028-2034) — a decisive moment for the future of cultural funding in Europe.

 The conference advances EDN’s advocacy campaign with a call to rebalance public support structures and invest in long-term infrastructure for dance.

-Programme Outline
+Programme

-Welcome & Opening Remarks
+10:00 Welcome & Opening Remarks

 Laurent Meheust & Louise Costelloe (EDN Co-Presidents)